 Andorra has a very strong financial industry, with a local financial system that makes it one of the most relevant financial investment hubs, comparable to Luxembourg or Switzerland.
 The Andorran financial sector is the backbone of the Andorran economy, its core being the banking sector.
-To the extent that Andorra has a significant banking sector which operates in close connection with EU member countries, relevant EU banking and financial legislation is in force, such as legislation concerning the prevention of money laundering, terrorist financing and fraud, statistical reporting requirements, investors' protection, among others.
+To the extent that Andorra has a significant banking sector that operates in close connection with EU member countries, relevant EU banking and financial legislation is in force, such as legislation concerning the prevention of money laundering, terrorist financing and fraud, statistical reporting requirements, and investors' protection, among others.

-On June 2011, Andorra signed a Monetary Agreement with the European Union.
+In June 2011, Andorra signed a Monetary Agreement with the European Union.
 The Monetary Agreement not only recognises the euro as the official currency of Andorra, but also the right to issue euro coins and the obligation to grant legal tender status to euro banknotes and coins issued by the Eurosystem.
 The Monetary Agreement represents the cornerstone of the legal changes envisaged for the next 10 years, as it requires Andorra to adopt within certain timeframes a substantial part of all the EU financial legislation.
 Furthermore, in September 2013, the International Organization of Securities Commissions ("IOSCO") protocol for a multilateral agreement on consultations was signed.

-To this extent, the Andorran legal system has been changed since the Monetary Agreement came into effect on 1 April 2012, as it allowed reciprocal cooperation, assistance and exchange of information at an international level with the regulatory and supervisory authorities of global markets.
+To this extent, the Andorran legal system has changed since the Monetary Agreement came into effect on 1 April 2012, as it allowed reciprocal cooperation, assistance and exchange of information at an international level with the regulatory and supervisory authorities of global markets.

-The negotiations between Andorra and the EU for reaching an Association Agreement started in April 2014.
+Negotiations between Andorra and the European Union for reaching an Association Agreement started in April 2014.
 At the time of this chapter being drafted, it continues to be negotiated, with some key areas being discussed.

-The normal functioning of the Andorran economy needs the Andorran banking sector to be prepared for the future challenges, including the supervisory authority and other bodies involved in investment and financing activities in the Andorran jurisdiction.
+The normal functioning of the Andorran economy needs the Andorran banking sector to be prepared for future challenges, including the supervisory authority and other bodies involved in investment and financing activities in the Andorran jurisdiction.
 This is a critical point to transform a potential threat into an opportunity to adapt its services and processes to international standards.

-Accordingly, Andorran banking entities are continuously monitoring the most up-to-date significant developments in banking regulation, such as good practice requirements defined by the Basel Committee, and the challenges of ensuring financial and insurance products, corporate governance, among others, with the clear purpose of positioning themselves within the global markets.
+Accordingly, Andorran banking entities are continuously monitoring the most up-to-date, significant developments in banking regulation, such as good practice requirements defined by the Basel Committee, and the challenges of ensuring financial and insurance products, corporate governance, among others, with the clear purpose of positioning themselves within the global markets.

-The progressive convergence of the Andorran and EU legal framework by means of the Monetary Agreement - which foresees the implementation of MiFID II, MiFIR and the EMIR framework within 2019 and 2020 - will be a tectonic shift from the previous framework in regulatory terms, which will impose increasing regulatory and adaptation costs on Andorran financial entities.
-On top of that, Andorran financial entities will be obliged to concentrate significant resources on technological innovation and digital transformation.
-This upcoming scenario may open wide the doors for the entry of new players into the Andorran financial system.
+The progressive convergence of the Andorran and EU legal framework by means of the Monetary Agreement - which foresees the implementation of the second Markets in Financial Instruments Directive ("MiFID II"), the Markets in Financial Instruments Regulation ("MiFIR") and the European Market Infrastructure Regulation ("EMIR") framework within 2020 and 2021 - will be a tectonic shift from the previous framework in regulatory terms, which will impose increasing regulatory and adaptation costs on Andorran financial entities.
+On top of that, Andorran financial entities will also be obliged to concentrate significant resources on technological innovation and digital transformation.